caravanapp-ca/caravanapp-ca/README.md

 i.e.: `http://localhost:3000/?state=SomeRandomSecretToken=`.
 You should then be logged in.
 If you're still not logged in, try refreshing and logging in again.

-## 🙌 Contributing

-Please read our [Contributing Guide](./CONTRIBUTING.md) before submitting a Pull Request to the project.

 ## 🤓 Community Support

 For general help using or developing Caravan Clubs, you can use one of these channels to ask a question: